LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/studio.rst

 EDA
 ^^^

-1. There are 4 csv's.

-   #.
-Work with the ones you think you will need to answer your questions.
+1. The dataset contains 4 CSVs.
+You only need to work with the ones that will provide answers to your questions.

 #.
 Explore the tables and play with the columns you think you might use.